 Who am I?

 Hi, I'm Megan!
 I am a certified RYT and perpetual student of yoga.
-I teach yoga online via Zoom and in-person at The Dancing Camel in Anacortes, WA.
+I teach yoga online and in person.

 My teaching style is based on Kripalu yoga.
 It is the yoga of everyday life, of navigating challenges while also embracing ease, of losing our way in the forest and finding the path again, and of discovering delight even when it seems impossible.
 It is the yoga of exploration, experimentation, and practice over perfection.
 I use encouraging and supportive language coupled with dynamic poses to encourage students to explore their edge, to adopt the beginner's mindset, and to know that they are enough, just as they are...AND that we're always expanding into more.

 I started practicing yoga in 2010 at Adeline Yoga Studio in Berkeley CA. I completed my 200 hr yoga teacher training with Journey Into Yoga through Kripalu Center for Yoga and Health in 2013.
 I spent 10 years as a student and teacher, receiving certifications in yin yoga and prenatal yoga along the way, and started teaching workplace yoga and online classes in 2019.
 My teachers include Brahmani Liebman, Jashoda Edmunds, Julia Lynton Boelte, Coby Kozlowski, Jane Austin, and Rachel Goldman.